sriprabha-03/Calculator/README.md

 # Calculator
-Calculator which performs arithmetic operations
+Calculator which performs arithmetic operations using HTML and JS